 Bee Keeping is also known as "Apiculture".
 This include the maintenance of the Beehives made by man.
 In old days man collected honey from wild bees.
-Due to reckless tree cutting, number of natural honey combs in identified districts have reduced considerably.
-This project not only provides dignified livelihood to the Tribals but also support environment and nature.
+Due to reckless tree cutting, number of natural honey combs identified districts reduced considerably.
+This project only provides dignified livelihood to the Tribals but also support environment and nature.